 - Beef Stew – A hearty beef stew with wonderful flavor from the slow roasting.

 Clam Chowder Recipe (VIDEO)

 Homemade clam chowder is easy and a real treat.
 It's creamy, but light and so satisfying.
-This New England style clam chowder recipe is loaded with tender clams, silky potatoes and crunchy bacon.
+This creamy clam chowder recipe is loaded with tender clams, silky potatoes and crunchy bacon.

 - 6 slices lean bacon cut into 1/2" strips

 - 2 medium carrots sliced into thin rings or half rings

 - 2 celery ribs finely diced

 - 4 Tbsp all-purpose flour